lalalaurenv/ao3statsscrape/README.md

 # ao3statsscrape
-Scrape your AO3 (Archive of Our Own) profile to record the stats of your works
+Scrape your AO3 (Archive of Our Own) profile to record the stats of your works over time
 ## Introduction
 This is my first real Python try.
 There are undoubtedly better ways to do this but it seems to work?
 This was made and run in a Windows environment.